 China hosts Japan, South Korea with eyes on nuclear North

-CHENGDU: China hosted the leaders of squabbling neighbours South Korea and Japan for their first meeting in over a year on Tuesday (Dec 24), flexing its diplomatic muscle with America's two key military allies in Asia and seeking regional unity on how to deal with a belligerent North Korea.
+CHENGDU, China: China hosted the leaders of squabbling neighbours South Korea and Japan for their first official meeting in over a year on Tuesday (Dec 24), flexing its diplomatic muscle with America's two key Asian allies and seeking unity on how to deal with a belligerent North Korea.

 The gathering in the southwestern city of Chengdu was held with the clock ticking on a threatened "Christmas gift" from North Korean leader Kim Jong Un that could reignite global tensions over its nuclear programme.

-Kim has promised the unidentified "gift" - which analysts and American officials believe could be a provocative missile test - if the United States does not make concessions in their nuclear talks by the end of the year.
+Kim has promised the unidentified "gift" - which analysts and US officials believe could be a provocative missile test - if Washington does not make concessions in their nuclear talks by the end of the year.

+US President Donald Trump said on Tuesday that "we'll find out what the surprise is and we'll deal with it very successfully," joking that "maybe it's a present where he sends me a beautiful vase as opposed to a missile test."

-The gathering also featured the first bilateral meeting between South Korea's Moon Jae-in and Japanese Prime Minister Shinzo Abe in 15 months.
+The Tuesday gathering in China featured the first bilateral meeting between South Korea's Moon Jae-in and Japanese Prime Minister Shinzo Abe in 15 months.

-Ties between their two nations have hit rock bottom in recent months over trade issues and other disputes related to decades of bitter wrangling over Japan's 1910-1945 occupation of the Korean peninsula.
+Ties between the two Asian leaders have hit rock bottom lately over trade issues and other disputes related to decades of bitter wrangling over Japan's 1910-1945 occupation of the Korean peninsula.

-READ: South Koreans call for boycott of Japanese products amid wartime labour dispute
+READ: Japan beer exports to South Korea dry up amid hiccup in ties

-The United States has frequently urged its two allies to bury the hatchet - worried that their poor relations were complicating diplomacy in Asia - although it has held off on direct mediation.
+The United States has urged the pair to bury the hatchet - worried their poor relations were complicating diplomacy in Asia - although it has held off on direct mediation.

 China is appearing to fill that void with the Chengdu event.